lammps/lammps/doc/src/compute_bond_local.rst

 other variable associated with theta.

-As an example, these commands can be added to the bench/in.rhodo script to compute the length\^2 of every bond in the system and output the statistics in various ways:
+As an example, these commands can be added to the bench/in.rhodo script to compute the length\ :math:`^2` of every bond in the system and output the statistics in various ways:

 .. code-block:: LAMMPS